 It might be foolish to read the Bible in anything but the most useful way, which I think is reached with a critical mass of some form.

 Giving your life for your friends doesn't mean you physically die.
-It means you commit, like Colin did to his gallery, as the previous blog suggested; but at one day at a time.
-So live for today, the moment, the now, as so many people tiresomely keep suggesting; me too.
+It means you commit, like Colin Jellicoe did to his gallery, as the previous blog suggested; but at one day at a time.
+So, live for today, the moment, the now, as so many people tiresomely keep suggesting; me too.

 The threads in your life, and continuity, might give an understanding, and even stability.
 It builds very slowly.
-So take a choice and let it unfold, maybe a relationship, religion, career, or vocation.
+So, take a choice and let it unfold, maybe through a relationship, religion, career, or vocation.
 Viewing an entire lifecycle is likely to cause stress.
 That's why many musicians learn instruments via a grade system of eight exams.
 It's a massive job.
 In fact, part of my path was learning piano from scratch at 21.
 After about seven years and around 4,000 hours practise, I passed grade eight with merit, and it took me en route to another part of my life, and there was a long way to go.
+It never ends.